 This is significant because phase III trials for mesothelioma are rare.
 It isn’t common for therapy to work well enough in a phase II mesothelioma trial to warrant further study.
 Researchers have high hopes for this study.

 Trials of Imfinzi and tremelimumab in mesothelioma patients began in 2016 and 2017.
 These trials are too new to produce results.

 However, in 2015, an Italian clinical trial that combined these drugs proved clinical activity in mesothelioma, which means the study proved these drugs are effective but did not prove whether the drugs improved survival.

-In 2017, the Seattle Cancer Care Alliance opened a phase II clinical trial combining Imfinzi with the chemotherapy drugs cisplatin and pemetrexed (Alitma).
+In 2017, the Seattle Cancer Care Alliance opened a phase II clinical trial combining Imfinzi with cisplatin and pemetrexed chemotherapy drugs (Alitma).

 In 2017, the Moffitt Cancer Center in Tampa, Florida, opened a phase II clinical trial combining Keytruda with the mesothelioma vaccine CRS-207.
 The trial is available at five other cancer centers in the U.S.